Bernard Freyberg, 1st Baron Freyberg: Victoria Cross

 Freyberg gained promotion to the rank of temporary brigadier general (although he still had the permanent rank of only captain) and took command of the 173rd (3/1st London) Brigade, part of the 58th (2/1st London) Division, in April 1917, which reportedly made him the youngest general officer in the British Army.
-He was awarded a Companion of the Order of St Michael and St George the same year.
-In September a shell exploding at his feet inflicted the worst of his many wounds.
-When he resumed duty in January 1918 he again commanded 88th Brigade in the 29th Division, performing with distinction during the German spring offensives of March–April 1918.
+He was appointed a Companion of the Order of St Michael and St George the same year.
+In September a shell exploding at his feet inflicted the worst of his many wounds, having "been hit in five places by the heavy shell that had burst at his feet, right through a lung in one place, and in his thigh was a hole the size of a fist".
+He was evacuated to Bryanston Square Hospital, London, where he remained for the next three months.
+Initially, it was feared that he would "lose a leg – or even his life".

+When he resumed duty in January 1918, the same month in which he was promoted to brevet lieutenant colonel, he took command of the 88th Infantry Brigade, part of the 29th Division, performing with distinction during the German spring offensives of March–April 1918.
 He won a bar to his DSO in September that year.

-Freyberg ended the war by leading a cavalry squadron detached from 7th Dragoon Guards to seize a bridge at Lessines, which was achieved one minute before the armistice came into effect, thus earning him a second bar to the DSO.
+Freyberg ended the war by leading a cavalry squadron detached from the 7th Dragoon Guards to seize a bridge at Lessines, which was achieved one minute before the armistice with Germany came into effect, thus earning him a second bar to the DSO.
 By the end of the war, Freyberg had added the French Croix de Guerre to his name, as well receiving five mentions in despatches after his escapade at Saros.
 With his VC and three DSOs, he ranked among the most highly decorated British Empire soldiers of the First World War.